You need a personal licence if you’re responsible for supervising the selling and supply of alcohol.

 - inform us and apply for a copy if your licence is lost, stolen or destroyed

-- notify us of any change of name or address and surrender the licence for updating
+- Personal licence change of details form (PDF File, 373kb), pay a £10.50 fee and surrender the licence for updating

 - notify the court immediately and produce your licence to that court if charged with a relevant offence